scaljeri/di-xxl/README.md

         inject: [{property: 'creator', factory: 'foo'}] // Each entity has a factory!
     }

-The factory function, which produces instances of `Foo` is injected into the `creator` property of `bar`
+The factory function, which produces instances of `Foo`, is injected into the `creator` property of `bar`

     const bar = DI.get('bar');
     const foo = bar.creator({params: [1,2]}); // new Foo(1,2)